Unleash/unleash/website/docs/contributing/frontend/overview.md

 ## Frontend overview

 The frontend is written in react/typescript.
-It's is a single page application that communicates with the backend via a REST API.
+It's a single page application that communicates with the backend via a REST API.
 The frontend is built using vite and served by the backend.

 ## ADRs